Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 - You're comfortable with basic Linux administration

-- Your app runs fine on a single server (or you’re ready to scale horizontally later)
+- Your app runs fine on a single server, or you're ready to add servers by hand later

-- You want simple, reproducible deploys without vendor lock-in
+- You want reproducible deploys without vendor lock-in

-- You need to move fast and don’t want to think about servers (Heroku, Render, Fly.io)
+- You need to ship this week and don't want to think about servers (Heroku, Render, Fly.io)

 - Compliance requirements demand certified infrastructure (SOC 2, HIPAA)

-- Your team has no ops experience and can’t afford downtime during learning
+- Your team has no ops experience and can't afford downtime while learning

 - You need instant horizontal scaling or global edge deployment

-For solo developers and small teams building straightforward web apps, Kamal + VPS is often the sweet spot.
+For solo developers and small teams building straightforward web apps, Kamal + VPS is often the right trade.
 For larger teams or apps with strict uptime requirements, the operational overhead of managed platforms may be worth paying for.

 kamal deploy -d staging